pingcap/docs-cn/tikv-configuration-file.md

     + If the configuration item is set to a value other than `0`, TiKV keeps at most the number of old log files specified by `max-backups`.
 For example, if the value is set to `7`, TiKV keeps up to 7 old log files.
 + Default value: `0`

-### `pd.enable-forwarding` <span class="version-mark">New in v5.0.0</span>

-+ Controls whether the PD client in TiKV forwards requests to the leader via the followers in the case of possible network isolation.
-+ Default value: `false`
-+ If the environment might have isolated network, enabling this parameter can reduce the window of service unavailability.
-+ If you cannot accurately determine whether isolation, network interruption, or downtime has occurred, using this mechanism has the risk of misjudgment and causes reduced availability and performance.
-If network failure has never occurred, it is not recommended to enable this parameter.

 ## server

 + Configuration items related to the server.